aosabook/500lines/ci/chapter.rst

 ````

-This function calls the shell script `test_runner_script.sh` which is used to update the repository to the given commit ID.
-Once the script returns, if it was successful at updating the repository, we run the tests using unittest, and gather the results in a file.
-When the tests are done running, the test runner reads in the results file and sends it in a `results` message to the dispatcher.
+This function calls the shell script `test_runner_script.sh`, which updates the repository to the given commit ID.
+Once the script returns, if it was successful at updating the repository we run the tests using `unittest` and gather the results in a file.
+When the tests have finished running, the test runner reads in the results file and sends it in a `results` message to the dispatcher.

 ````python
     def run_tests(self, commit_id, repo_folder):